RooyyDoe/browser-technologies-2021/README.md

 <details>
   <summary>Javascript</summary>

   When I turn off Javascript my client-side functionalities will not work anymore.
 This will mean the `localStorage`, `previous survey list` and `custom validation` will not work anymore.
-It will fall back on the `required` attributes of HTML and it will use the server-side to load in the writen data from a user.
-When a user goes to the next survey page the data will be writen to an `database` file and when the users want to come back to the application they can use the `unique key` from the previous session to go back where they left off.
+It will fall back on the `required` attributes of HTML and it will use the server-side to load in the written data from a user.
+When a user goes to the next survey page the data will be written to a `database` file and when the user wants to come back to the application, he/she can use the `unique code` from the previous session to go back where he/she left off.

   ![Turn_Off_javascript](https://im2.ezgif.com/tmp/ezgif-2-3e8aa2fc4a35.gif)